hsklein/Simprovise/docs/source/modeling_concepts.rst

 the process :meth:`acquire` or :meth:`acquire_from` call will block until the requested resource becomes available and is assigned to the process.

-That assignment is performed by a resource assignment agent.
+That assignment is performed by a *resource assignment agent*.
 Every resource has a resource assignment agent, which functions as the resource's gatekeeper, assigning it to the correct process when it is/becomes available.
 A resource can act as it's own agent, as with